jackschu/uva-operating-systems-review/markdownfiles/virtual_machines.md

     -   how many real/shadow pt [6 (maybe 5)]

-<a id="org318c9be"></a>
+<a id="orgb34799f"></a>

 ## Hardware hypervisor support

--   intel's VT-x:
+-   Intel's VT-x:
 -   HW tracks whether a vm is running
 -   new VMENTER instruction
     -   switches page tables, sets prog counter etc
     -   this makes all x86 bad boi instructions cause exceptions (configurable)
--   similar VMEXIT iinstruction
+-   similar VMEXIT instruction
     -   exits vm is running mode, switch to hypervisor
--   this way can run guest OS direclty on the hw for most things
+-   this way can run guest OS directly on the hw for most things
 -   some things cause VMEXIT (hypervisor enter) some things run directly on hw
 -   allows us to have one shadow pg table for both user kernel per proc
--   taggd tlbs:
+-   tagged tlbs:
     -   address space in TLB entries
     -   helps normal OS (faster context switching)
-    -   hypervisor and or os sets address space ID when switchinig page tables
+    -   hypervisor and or os sets address space ID when switching page tables
-    -   makes extra work for OS/hypervisor (needs to flush TLB entries even when changine non-active pt)
+    -   makes extra work for OS/hypervisor (needs to flush TLB entries even when changing non-active pt)
 -   nested page tables:
     -   allows hypervisor to specify two page table base registers
     -   then the hardware walks both page tables whenever it needs to do lookup